 How micro-loans can bring about sustained social impact

 The term ‘micro credit’ refers to providing small loans to unbanked communities that have been sidelined from accessing formal financial services.
 Sources of income in these communities are in short supply.
-The access to an affordable microloan, not only ensures the much-needed cash-flows in the household but also supports an entrepreneurship mindset in these communities.
+Access to an affordable microloan, not only ensures the much-needed cash flows in the household but also supports an entrepreneurship mindset in these communities.
 While the financial and economic growth is a given impact of the loans, increased well-being and self-confidence in these individuals have very often been connected to these loans.

 Here are some ways in which your investments are impacting our communities: